 This emphasis is available only for transfer students who complete the California Community College Associate in Arts in Elementary Teacher Education (AAT) degree and complete the Transfer Model Curriculum (TMC) for Liberal Studies/Integrated Teacher Education.
 Students choose a literacy, mathematics, or science focus; no option is required.

 The purpose of this emphasis is for students who may not be committed to becoming an elementary school teacher and would appreciate some flexibility in their Liberal Studies coursework.
-With that in mind, it is important to know that the Education Generalist emphasis is not compatible with certain opportunities within the Liberal Studies major, such as ITEP pathways or qualifying for Multiple Subjects CSET Waiver, due to the Associate Degree for Transfer (ADT) limit on units.
+With that in mind, it is important to know that the Education Generalist emphasis is not compatible with certain opportunities within the Liberal Studies major, such as qualifying for Multiple Subjects CSET Waiver, due to the Associate Degree for Transfer (ADT) limit on units.
 Please talk to your advisor to ensure that this emphasis is compatible with your career goals.

 Students intending to transfer to liberal studies from local community colleges are strongly encouraged to use electives to complete courses equivalent to ENS 241A, ENS 241B, MATH 211, MTHED 212, and MUSIC 102, so that they will have elective units available if they wish to pursue a career option that requires additional coursework or prerequisites.
 Transfer students should not take focus or option courses prior to matriculating at San Diego State University.